nicholasdille/container-slides/020_advanced/025_build_cache/classic.template.md

 <!-- include: classic-3.command -->

-Internal build cache is still used when cache image does not exist
+Internal build cache is used when image does not exist